How to Change Uniform in Pokemon Sword and Shield (Galar)

 Hats stay off in Gym battles.

 Glasses, contacts, and lipstick remain visible.
-We tested this in the Turffield Gym match by entering with a fishing hat plus aviators, and only the glasses appeared on screen.
+Enter a Gym match wearing a hat and glasses and only the glasses appear on screen; the hat is stripped for the challenger look.

 #How Do You Wear a Replica Gym Uniform?